Cloudslab/iFogSim/README.md

  * Any Combinations of Above-mentioned Features
  * Full Compatibility with the Latest Version of the CloudSim (i.e., CloudSim5) and [Previous iFogSim Version](https://github.com/Cloudslab/iFogSim1) and Tutorials

-iFogSim2 currently encompasses several usecases such as:
+iFogSim2 currently encompasses several new usecases such as:
  * Audio Translation Scenario
  * Healthcare Scenario
  * Crowd-sensing Scenario